StarRocks/starrocks/docs/en/administration/management/resource_management/be_label.md

 # Add labels on BEs

-Since v3.2.8, StarRocks supports adding labels on BEs based on information such as the racks and data centers where BEs are located.
-It ensures that data can be evenly distributed based on racks, data centers, etc., to address disaster recovery requirements in case that certain racks lose power or data centers encounter failures.
+Since v3.2.8, StarRocks supports adding labels on BEs.
+It can make sure that data can be evenly distributed based on racks, data centers, etc., to improve high availability for data.

 ## Overview